Entry and Exit

-Singaporeans are currently not allowed to enter Malaysia on social visit passes.
-For those with other types of visit passes, please approach the Malaysian High Commission in Singapore (https://www.kln.gov.my/web/sgp_singapore/home/), Immigration Department of Malaysia (JIM) (https://www.imi.gov.my/), JIM’s My Travel Pass webpage (https://mtp.imi.gov.my) and JIM’s Expatriate Services Division (https://esd.imi.gov.my/portal) for information or clarifications on the entry restrictions.
+Singaporeans are currently allowed to enter Malaysia on social visit passes.
+Eligible travellers may refer here (https://mysafetravel.gov.my) for more details.
+Please approach the Malaysian High Commission in Singapore (https://www.kln.gov.my/web/sgp_singapore/home/), Immigration Department of Malaysia (JIM) (https://www.imi.gov.my/), JIM’s My Travel Pass webpage (https://mtp.imi.gov.my) and JIM’s Expatriate Services Division (https://esd.imi.gov.my/portal) for information or clarifications on the entry requirements.

-Malaysia has implemented the National Recovery Plan (NRP).
-Different states/territories are under different phases of the NRP.
-Please refer to official government and news websites for the latest Standard Operating Procedures (SOPs) under the National Recovery Plan (NRP).
+Please refer here (https://pelanpemulihannegara.gov.my/) for the latest Standard Operating Procedures (SOPs) under the National Recovery Plan (NRP).
 We urge all Singaporeans to abide by local laws and restrictions; and to adhere strictly to the SOPs.

 Singaporeans in Malaysia are allowed to leave the country during this period.